Dehghanni/Teofl/Speaking.md

 - **Share room or not**

-- First, sharing a room/house with others is cost-effective.
+- First, sharing a room/house with others is **cost-effective**.
 It is more economical because everybody shares bill payment or rent.
 It will cost a fortune to rent an exclusive house and as a student, you might not be able it.
-- Secondly, living with others will boost your self-esteem and self-confidence.
+- Secondly, living with others will boost your **self-esteem** and self-confidence.
 You will learn how to get along with people other than your family members.
-Get to grips with differences and be more disciplined and get a head start to know how to take care of responsibilities and fulfill your civic duties.
+Get to grips with differences and be more disciplined.
+It will give you a head start to know how to take care of responsibilities and fulfill your civic duties.

 - **Making mistakes**